dining

 Indeed, The Shoreline is a place where the cross-town Boston Post Road is actually narrower than some downstate Connecticut driveways — and the speed limit happily accommodates mallard duck and tractor crossings alike.
 It’s a place where the wooden floors of the country markets are worn by centuries of patrons their proprietors knew by name.
 A place where travelers can still leave a dollar under a stone in exchange for a clutch of fresh-picked snapdragons.
 And a place where one can count on grabbing a bucket of steamers or crabs right at the town dock.

-Here, family names like Griswold and Blackstone and Reynolds, Platt and Meigs, Scranton, Bradley, Wilcox, Chittenden, and Lord have been prominent since the 1600s, with many historic homes still occupied by descendants who serve as the stewards of cherished centuries-old architecture with tasteful care and generational pride.
+Here, family names like Griswold and Blackstone and Reynolds, Platt and Meigs, Scranton, Bradley, Wilcox, Chittenden, and Lord have been prominent since the 1600s, with many historic homes still occupied by descendants who serve as the stewards of cherished centuries-old

 Oh, sure.
 From time to time, squabbles erupt over cottage-to-water sightlines or disagreements over a project that may compromise marsh-sparrow habitat.
 And it’s a well known fact that town meetings are lively events, punctuated as much by laughter as controversy, with sparring partners on either side of any argument often related — at least by marriage — for centuries.
 But mostly, The Shoreline is a community of neighborliness where newcomers find it easy to relax.
 And why not?